 Olight i3E EOS Flashlight Review

-Olight has released a new colorway of the i3E EOS flashlight.
+The Olight i3E EOS flashlight has been released in a new colorway!
 This little AAA-cell twisty has one mode and a great output level!
-Read on!
+Read on for testing!

 Official Specs and Features